foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

-* The map syntax is far easier to read and less error prone.
+* The map syntax is easier to read and less error-prone.
-* Version control diffs are less noisy and more meaningful as only new and changed parameters are getting highlighted.
+* Version control diffs are cleaner and more meaningful, as only new or changed parameters are highlighted.